bitresearch2006/setup_wsl/README.md

 WSL Automated Setup with Auto-Start
+1. Description

-This project provides PowerShell automation scripts to install, configure, and cleanly uninstall Windows Subsystem for Linux (WSL 2) with Ubuntu, including automatic startup at Windows boot.
+This project provides PowerShell automation scripts to install, configure, verify, and cleanly uninstall Windows Subsystem for Linux (WSL 2) with Ubuntu.

-The setup is designed for background services, tunnels, Docker, ROS, and systemd-based workloads.
+The setup is designed for scenarios where Linux services must be available automatically after Windows login, such as:

-📌 Features

-Enable WSL and Virtual Machine Platform

-Install Ubuntu (WSL 2)

-Prompt for Linux username & password

-Create Linux user automatically

-Set default WSL user
+Background services

+Tunnels (autossh)

+Docker workloads

+ROS / robotics

+systemd-based daemons

+Development and CI environments

+The solution follows Microsoft-supported WSL behavior and avoids unsupported hacks.

+2. How This Works (Concept Overview)

-Auto-start WSL at Windows boot
+WSL itself does not start at Windows boot

+WSL is started on user logon using a Windows Scheduled Task

+When WSL starts:

+systemd is initialized automatically

-Support systemd services without interactive login
+Enabled Linux services start without login or password

-Clean uninstall & rollback support
+The installer runs in two phases:

+Phase 1: Enable WSL + install Ubuntu (requires reboot)

+Phase 2: Create Linux user, configure defaults, enable auto-start

+After setup completes:

+WSL starts automatically at every Windows login

+No further user action is required

+3. Prerequisites
-🖥️ Supported Systems
+Supported Systems

-Windows 10 (2004 / Build 19041+)
+Windows 10 (Version 2004 / Build 19041 or later)

 Windows 11

+System Requirements

-Administrator privileges required
+Administrator privileges

 BIOS virtualization enabled (Intel VT-x / AMD-V)

-📂 Files
+Internet connectivity

+PowerShell Requirements

+Windows PowerShell 5.1 (default)

+Scripts saved as UTF-8 with BOM (important)

+4. Project Structure
 File	Purpose
-install.ps1	Install & configure WSL
+install.ps1	Install & configure WSL with auto-start uninstall.ps1	Cleanly revert all changes
-uninstall_wsl_setup.ps1	Revert all changes
 README.md	Documentation
-🚀 Installation & Setup
+5. Installation Instructions
-1️⃣ Open PowerShell as Administrator
+5.1 Open PowerShell as Administrator

 Right-click Start

 Select Windows Terminal (Admin) or PowerShell (Admin)

-2️⃣ Allow script execution (session only)

-Set-ExecutionPolicy RemoteSigned -Scope Process
+5.2 Allow Script Execution (current session only) Set-ExecutionPolicy RemoteSigned -Scope Process

-3️⃣ Run the install script
+5.3 Run Install Script
 .\install.ps1

-🔁 First-Run Requirement (Important)
+6. Installation Flow (What to Expect)
+Phase 1 – WSL Installation

-On the first execution:
+During the first run:

-Windows features are enabled
+WSL features are enabled

-Ubuntu is installed
+Ubuntu (WSL 2) is installed

-Windows reboot is required
+A reboot is required

-You will see:
+You will be prompted:

-Ubuntu installed.
-Please RESTART Windows and re-run this script.
+WSL installation requires a reboot.
+Reboot now?
+(Y/N)

-👉 Restart Windows
+➡️ Reboot Windows
-👉 Run the same script again as Administrator
+➡️ Log in again
+➡️ The setup automatically resumes

-👤 Linux User Creation
+Phase 2 – Linux User Setup

-On the second run, the script will prompt:
+After reboot and login, the script resumes automatically and prompts:

 Enter Linux username:
 Enter Linux password:

-Actions performed:
+The script then:

-Linux user is created
+Creates the Linux user

-User is added to sudo
+Adds the user to sudo

-User is set as default WSL user
+Sets the user as default WSL user

-Auto-start task is registered
+Enables WSL auto-start at login

+Performs verification

+Cleans up temporary tasks

 The script is idempotent and safe to re-run.

-🔄 Automatic WSL Startup
+7. WSL Auto-Start Behavior
+What “Auto-Start” Means

+WSL does NOT start at Windows kernel boot

+WSL starts automatically at every user login

+This is the earliest supported and stable method

+How It Is Implemented

-A Windows Task Scheduler entry is created:
+A persistent scheduled task is created:

+Property	Value
-Task name: AutoStartWSL
+Task name	WSL-AutoStart

-Trigger: Windows boot

-Run as: SYSTEM
+Trigger	User logon
+Run as	Logged-in user
+Privileges	Highest
+Action	wsl -d Ubuntu -e true

-Starts WSL silently in background
+This starts WSL silently in the background.

-Verify
-schtasks /query /tn AutoStartWSL

-Test without reboot
-schtasks /run /tn AutoStartWSL

-⚙️ systemd Support (Recommended)
+8. systemd Support (Recommended)

-To run Linux services automatically:
+To enable Linux services at WSL startup:

 sudo tee /etc/wsl.conf <<EOF
 [boot]